Social Security FAQs

-According to the SSA, the surplus in the two Social Security trust funds—the Old-Age and Survivors Insurance Trust Fund, which pays retirement and survivors benefits, and the Disability Insurance Trust Fund, which pays disability benefits—will be exhausted between 2033 and 2035, all things being equal.
+According to the SSA, the surplus in the two Social Security trust funds—the Old-Age and Survivors Insurance Trust Fund, which pays retirement and survivors benefits, and the Disability Insurance Trust Fund, which pays disability benefits—will be exhausted in 2034.2

-“What I tell clients is, ‘It will be there for you—but there may be some changes,’” says Rob.
-That could mean later retirement dates for future recipients, reduced benefits for retirees who can afford it, or increases to the Social Security payroll tax in order to raise more money.
+“We believe, as do most analysts, that Social Security will continue to pay—but there may be changes, depending on action from Congress,” says Rob.
+That could mean later retirement dates for future recipients, reduced benefits for retirees who can afford it, or increases to the Social Security payroll tax to raise more money.

-“Lawmakers may well do something in each of those three categories,” says Nancy, “though it’s unlikely that benefits would go away entirely.”
+“Lawmakers may well do something in each of those three categories,” adds Rob, “though it’s unlikely that benefits would go away entirely.”
 Of course, if you’re worried about potential changes, there’s one sensible way to try to hedge against that risk: save more.

-“Today, there’s a greater individual burden than ever before to save for retirement,” says Nancy, who notes that clients request consultations on Social Security more than any other topic.
-“It’s important to fully understand your Social Security benefit, but also important to understand that it was never intended to be your sole source of retirement income.”
+“Today, there’s a greater individual burden than ever before to save for retirement,” says Rob.
+“It’s important to fully understand and plan for your Social Security benefit but just as necessary to understand that it was never intended to be your sole source of retirement income.”

 1“Contribution and Benefit Base”, ssa.gov, 12/08/2021, https://www.ssa.gov/oact/cola/cbb.html.